-- In many states, physical therapists can be seen without a doctor’s prescription, known as Direct Access.
+- In all states, physical therapists can be seen without a doctor’s prescription.
+This is known as Direct Access.

 Support National Physical Therapy Month!

 During the month of October, we plan to celebrate the physical therapy profession and the incredible, life-changing efforts made by physical therapists.
-We hope you will join us in raising awareness about physical therapy by sharing resources we post on our Facebook, Twitter and Instagram pages.
+We hope you will join us in raising awareness about physical therapy by sharing resources we post on our Facebook, and Instagram pages as well as our YouTube channel.
 Be sure to follow us!